cmarsone/clementmarsone.github.io/_posts/2023-01-16-collective-communications.md

 concerned memory area can be changed).
 * The management of tags in these communications is transparent and system-dependent.
 Therefore, they are never explicitly defined during calls to subroutines.
 An advantage of this is that collective communications never interfere with point-to-point communications.

-'Types of collective communications'
+### Types of collective communications
-1. One which ensures global synchronizations : MPI_Barrier()
+1. One which ensures global synchronizations : 'MPI_Barrier()'
 2. Ones which only transfer data :
   * Global distribution of data : MPI_Bcast()
   *  Selective distribution of data : MPI_Scatter()